Markos Botsaris: Greek War of Independence

+Death

+During summer of 1823, Mustafa Pasha of Shkodër, leading 10,000 Ottoman Albanian soldiers, campaigned against Western Greece to conquer Missolonghi per the sultan's orders.
+At this time, the revolutionaries were divided because many unranked chieftains and warlords (most notably the Tzavellas clan) were infuriated with Botsaris's promotion to generalship.
+In order to end all the disputes, the prefect of Aetolia-Acarnania, Konstantinos Metaxas, promoted all the chieftains to generals.
+In protest, Botsaris tore apart his own certificate of rank, also stating that he never sought higher commanding offices, but solely the revolution's success.

+Finally, Botsaris moved northwards, to Karpenisi, where Mustafa Pasha and his army were located, to halt the Ottoman advance before it reached Missolonghi.
+The rest of the Greek revolutionary chieftains followed him soon afterwards, thus assembling a force of about 1,200 men.
+On 9 August 1823 (21 August N.S.), shortly after midnight, Botsaris assaulted with 350–450 men Mustafa's vanguard of approximately 5,000 soldiers.
+Mustafa Pasha's army was ill-prepared for an attack and suffered serious casualties by the Souliots.
+However, Botsaris was killed by being shot in the head and the revolutionaries were forced to withdraw.
+His body was carried back to Missolonghi and buried with full honors.
+After the Ottomans captured the city, in 1826, his grave was desecrated by Ottoman Albanian groups.

 Family and companions

 Many of his family members became key figures of the Greek political establishment.
 Markos' brother Kostas (Constantine) Botsaris, who also fought at Karpenisi and completed the victory, lived on to become a respected Greek general and parliamentarian in the Greek kingdom.
 He died in Athens on 13 November 1853.
 His daughter, Katerina "Rosa" Botsari, was in the service of Queen Amalia of Greece.

 Markos's son, Dimitrios Botsaris, born in 1813, was three times minister of war Kings Otto and George I. He died in Athens on 17 August 1870.

 Evangelis Zappas, the renowned benefactor and founder of the modern Olympic Games, was the aide-de-camp and close friend of Markos Botsaris.